Xun Xu: Service under the Cao Wei state

 By the time Xun Xu reached adulthood, he was already a learned and knowledgeable young man.
 He was interested in government and politics so he started his career as an assistant to Cao Shuang, a general serving as regent to Cao Fang, the third emperor of Wei.
 He was subsequently reassigned to be a communications secretary in the palace secretariat.
 In February 249, Cao Shuang was executed after losing power in a coup launched by his co-regent, Sima Yi.
 None of Cao Shuang's former aides dared to collect his remains and arrange a funeral for him because they were afraid of being implicated.
 Xun Xu stepped up, held a funeral for Cao Shuang, and inspired others to follow him.

 Xun Xu later became the Magistrate of Anyang County (安陽縣) and an assistant to the General of Agile Cavalry.
 During his tenure in Anyang County, Xun Xu gained so much respect and love from the local residents that they even built a shrine to honour him.
-He was subsequently held the following appointments: Judge under the Minister of Justice (廷尉正), military adviser to the regent Sima Zhao, third regent of Sima clan, official in the Hall of Records (記室).
+He was subsequently held the following appointments: Judge under the Minister of Justice (廷尉正), military adviser to the regent Sima Zhao, third regent from the Sima clan, official in the Hall of Records (記室).
 He was also ennobled as a Secondary Marquis (關內侯).

 In June 260, the fourth Wei emperor, Cao Mao, attempted a coup to seize back power from the regent, Sima Zhao, who had been monopolising state power since 255.
 Sima Zhao's younger brother, Sima Gan, heard of the coup and tried to enter the palace to help his brother.
 However, he was denied entry by Sun You (孫佑), an officer guarding the main gate, so he had to enter the palace through another gate.
 When Sima Zhao found out why Sima Gan showed up late, he wanted to execute Sun You and his family.
-However, Xun Xu advised him against it by pointing out that it would be unfair and unjust to punish Sun You's family as well.
-Sima Zhao heeded Xun Xu's advice and punished Sun You only, by demoting him to the status of a commoner.
+However, Xun Xu advised him against it by pointing out that it would be unfair and unjust to punish Sun You's family as well, given that Cheng Cui's (成倅; brother of Cao Mao's killer Cheng Ji) family was spared.
+Sima Zhao heeded Xun Xu's advice and punished only Sun You, by demoting him to the status of a commoner.

 Around the same time, Lu Yi (路遺), a cavalry officer, requested permission from Sima Zhao to infiltrate Wei's southwestern rival state, Shu Han, and assassinate Shu's leaders.
 Xun Xu advised Sima Zhao against using assassination because he believed that defeating Shu forces in battle was a better way of convincing the people of Shu to surrender and for Sima Zhao to gain greater prestige.
 Sima Zhao praised Xun Xu for his sound advice.